veggiespam/ImageLocationScanner/README.md

 in the ZAP Marketplace.
 Currently, version 1.0 is present in the channel and in the ZAP source code tree.
-An [issue](https://github.com/zaproxy/zaproxy/issues/4295) has been made to elevate version 1.0 into the release channel.
+An [issue](https://github.com/zaproxy/zaproxy/issues/4295) has been made to elevate into the release channel.

 Image Location and Privacy Scanner also can be downloaded and compiled directly into ZAP.